 ACH-702 is an internally discovered compound that we are developing as a treatment for serious nosocomial, or hospital-based, bacterial infections.
 We are currently assessing ACH-702 in IND-enabling preclinical studies to support clinical evaluation of this drug.
-We expect to submit an IND to the FDA during the second half of 2006.
+We expect to submit an IND to the FDA during the first quarter of 2007.